LiLin-biosoft/epiConv/README.md

 + `epiConv.matrix`: the function that calculates the similarites.
   - `mat`: the matrix used to calculate the similarities.
   - `inf_replace`: the value used to replace infinity.
 It can be calculated above or used as an empirical value (e.g. -8).
-+ `add.simlarity`: adds results to the epiConv object.
++ `add.simlarity`: add similarity matrix to the epiConv object.
   - `obj`: the epiConv object.
   - `x`: the similarity matrix.
   - `name`: the list name used to store the similarity matrix.